‘My Uterus Is A Curse’: The Hidden Weight Of Heavy Menstrual Bleeding

 ”

-The survey found that 40% of people say that menstruation drastically affects their ability to work and 41% of people admit that it makes it difficult to maintain a normal, daily routine because of fatigue.

-Adding to that, almost half of people who struggle with heavy bleeding also experience pelvic pain, obstetrician and gynaecologist Dr. Talat Uppal tells Refinery29 Australia, “so they're now suffering on two fronts”.

-“A large number of women genuinely don't know they are bleeding heavily because of how society has trivialised their concerns… [we] end up with a condition that's under-recognised and under-diagnosed,” she says.
+“A large number of women genuinely don't know they are bleeding heavily because of how society has trivialised their concerns… [we] end up with a condition that's under-recognised and under-diagnosed,” says obstetrician and gynaecologist Dr. Talat Uppal.

 Dr. Uppal points to the self-minimisation of women’s health concerns she’s noticed in her doctor’s room.
 “Women are typically carers and they're just champions in life,” she says, adding that women typically fall into high-pressure situations that include caring for elderly parents, juggling job deadlines and looking after children.